 Sarconeos (BIO101) is a pharmaceutical-grade purification of 20-hydroxyecdysone, which is derived from the Cyamnotis sp or Stemmacantha sp, a plant cultivated in China and used for medicinal purposes in traditional Chinese medicine.
 There are a limited number of growers of this plant and suppliers of the plant material and we must account for the lead time required to grow sufficient quantities of the plant to meet our needs.
 At this time we rely on one supplier for the plant quantities we require for our clinical trials.
 We have not entered into a long-term supply agreement with this supplier.
 We have already obtained good manufacturing practices, or GMP, batches/GMP-compliant batches/batches produced in compliance with GMP of Sarconeos (BIO101) for our ongoing SARA-INT Phase 2 and COVA Phase 2/3 clinical trials and we believe we can secure sufficient quantities for our SARA, COVA and MYODA clinical programs through our current supply chain up to regulatory approval and/or marketing authorization.
-If our current supplier is unable to provide sufficient quantities of the plant to produce Sarconeos (BIO101) would be affected.
-If we receive regulatory approval, we will likely need substantial quantities of plants to produce Sarconeos (BIO101) for commercial development.
+If our current supplier is unable to provide sufficient quantities of the plant to produce Sarconeos (BIO101) for future clinical trials, our ability to obtain regulatory approval for Sarconeos (BIO101) for commercial development.
+If our current supplier is unable to produce Sarconeos (BIO101) for commercial development.
+If our current supplier is unable to produce Sarconeos (BIO101) for commercial development.
 If our current supplier is unable to provide sufficient quantities of the plant to produce Sarconeos (BIO101) and if we are unable to find an alternative source, our ability to commercialize Sarconeos (BIO101) would be impaired.
 In order to address this issue, we are evaluating alternative methods for producing 20-hydroxyecdysone in order to optimize the supply chain to support our projected commercial needs.